-Bit 2: This bit controls the Output 1 (OUT 1) signal, which is an auxiliary user-designated output.
-Bit 2 affects the OUT 1 output in a manner identical to that described above for bit 0.
-Bit 3: This bit controls the Output 2 (\overline{OUT} 2) signal, which is an auxiliary user-designated output.
-Bit 3 affects the \overline{OUT} 2 output in a manner identical to that described above for bit 0.
+Bit 2: This bit controls the Output 1 ( $\overline{OUT 1}$ ) signal, which is an auxiliary user-designated output.
+Bit 2 affects the $\overline{OUT 1}$ output in a manner identical to that described above for bit 0.

+Bit 3: This bit controls the Output 2 ( $\overline{OUT}$ 2) signal, which is an auxiliary user-designated output.
+Bit 3 affects the $\overline{OUT}$ 2 output in a manner identical to that described above for bit 0.

 Bit 4: This bit provides a local loopback feature for diagnostic testing of the UART.
-When bit 4 is set to logic 1, the following occur: the transmitter Serial Output (SOUT) is set to the Marking (logic 1) state; the receiver Serial Input (SIN) is disconnected; the output of the Transmitter Shift Register is "looped back" into the Receiver Shift Register input; the four MODEM Control inputs (DSR, CTS, RI, and DCD) are disconnected.
-In loopback mode the modem control outputs RTS, DTR, OUT 1, and OUT 2 remain connected to the associated Modem Control Register bits.
+When bit 4 is set to logic 1, the following occur: the transmitter Serial Output (SOUT) is set to the Marking (logic 1) state; the receiver Serial Input (SIN) is disconnected; the output of the Transmitter Shift Register is "looped back" into the Receiver Shift Register input; the four MODEM Control inputs (CTS, DSR, RI, and DCD) are disconnected; and the four MODEM Control outputs (DTR, RTS, OUT 1, and OUT 2) are internally connected to the four MODEM Control inputs.
+The MODEM Control output pins are forced to their inactive state (high).
 In the diagnostic mode, data that is transmitted is immediately received.
 This feature allows the processor to verify the transmit-and received-data paths of the UART.